eannefawcett/eannefawcett.github.io/portfolio/index.md

 ### Flatiron School

-- [Certificate of Completion for Data Science -](/files/Online_June_2020_Certs_Part28.pdf) This certificate shows that I have over 500 hours investing in learning about data science and machine learning from Flatiron School.
+- [Certificate of Completion for Data Science -](/files/Online_June_2020_Certs_Part28.pdf) This certificate shows that I have over 500 hours invested in learning about data science and machine learning from Flatiron School.
 - [Lexile Determination Project][lexile-determination], [Application][lexile-determination-app], and [Video -][lexile-determination-video]
 This project uses NLP to classify a text's lexile level.
 - [Classifying Gene Locus by Gene Composition Project][gene-classification] and [Video -][gene-classification-video]